tact-lang/contract-wallet/sources/output/sample_Wallet.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
+8522: Invalid walletId
+12383: Sender is not allowed to send messages
 17654: Invalid seqno
 48401: Invalid signature
+54515: Transfer expired